gowthamhosur/Repo-Issues-Displaying-App/README.md

 This application, implemented using NodeJS, accepts a github URL for a repository and displays the following data:

- 1.Total number of open issues
+  1. Total number of open issues
- 2.Number of open issues that were opened in the last 24 hours 3.Number of open issues that were opened more than 24 hours ago but less than 7 days ago 4.Number of open issues that were opened more than 7 days ago
+  2. Number of open issues that were opened in the last 24 hours
+  3. Number of open issues that were opened more than 24 hours ago but less than 7 days ago
+  4. Number of open issues that were opened more than 7 days ago

  Github Url input must be in following format: https://github.com/{{username}}/{{repository-name}}